 Customers’ needs and interests change when they’re in different stages of the buyer’s journey.
 Social media marketers should create unique content and engage in unique ways during these stages.
 Yet, the best person for the job isn’t always a marketer.

-In your business or organization, you probably have different people or departments better suited for various content and engagement depending on the buyer stage.
-Diverse employees and departments may be best suited for communicating with and appealing to consumer interests and needs in these distinct stages.
+In your business or organization, you have different people or departments better suited for various content and response depending on buyer stage.
+Diverse employees and departments are best suited for communicating with and appealing to consumer interests and needs in these distinct stages.

 Optimize your social media strategy with appropriate content and engagement from those employees, disciplines, and departments.
 Distributing social responsibilities to the most relevant people can be more effective and efficient.
 This often requires alignment of goals and objectives, software integration, and a system to identify, sort, and assign social media tasks across siloed departments.